burmilla/burmilla.github.io/content/docs/configuration/base/users.md

 ---
 # Users

-Currently, we don't support adding other users besides `burmilla`.
+Currently, we don't support adding other users besides `rancher`.

 You _can_ add users in the console container, but these users will only exist as long as the console container exists.
 It only makes sense to add users in a [persistent consoles](/docs/installation/custom-builds/custom-console#console-persistence).